-Upon receipt of all required documents, your file will be reviewed for admission.
-A minimum of three weeks is required for an admission decision.
-If you receive an offer it will be posted to your OUAC and WebAdvisor accounts, and a formal package will be sent in the mail.
+Applicants can expect to receive a decision approximately three to six weeks following the submission of all required documents.
+If you receive an offer, it will be posted to your OUAC and WebAdvisor accounts, and a formal package will be sent in the mail.

 Our small size works to your advantage.
 You have easy access to people and services that support your success.
 The best way to learn more is to participate in one of our events.
-You can also take a look through our website to learn about Academic Advisors, Career and Placement Services, campus activities and student life, and student support services.
+You can also take a look through our website to learn about Academic Advisors, Career and Placement Services, campus activities and student life.

 - Reduced tuition